 After the museum, we went back to our tavern room so my companion could do some remote work, and then we went around and visited some of the many shops and tourable buildings.
 Temperatures were up in the high nineties, so it was a welcome relief to make regular return visits to our room to cool off and work some more.
 Below is a sampling of some of the places we visited.
+The huge tree is a Compton Oak, a mainstay of the park-like grounds out in front of the governor's mansion.

-If you go west on ?
-Street for about ? blocks, you pass through a couple of historic blocks technically outside of the official Colonial Williamsburg area, and then you get to the vicinity of the College of William and Mary.
+If you go west on Duke of Gloucester Street for about five to six blocks, you pass through a couple of historic blocks technically outside of the official Colonial Williamsburg area, and then you get to the vicinity of the College of William and Mary.
 This is where tavern house guests go if they want a more modern meal without having to get in their cars and drive, though the selections tend to be a little high end for a college area.
 Amusing, the one notable franchise restaurant in the area is a Mellow Mushroom, a chain that originated in downtown Atlanta, Georgia.
 We opted for one of the few lighter fare places, a coffee shop called Aromas World, where we enjoyed a tuna melt and a root beer (I nibbled on the potato chips).
 A pleasant, down-to-earth place, and the staff were nice and friendly, too.

 Please note that all restaurant and product names are used simply for referential purposes and links provided as a courtesy.
 Reviews are the sole opinions of the reviewer: no restaurant has paid to be listed here, and no restaurant is being explicitly endorsed.
 In other words, go out there, try them all, and form your own opinions!